DCD-Ecosystem/dcd_protocol/docs/02_dcdcli/03_command-reference/system/system-buyram.md

 * [OPTIONS] = See Options in Command Usage section below.
 * payer = The account paying for RAM.
 * receiver = The account receiving bought RAM.
-* amount = The amount of EOS to pay for RAM
+* amount = The amount of DCD to pay for RAM

 **Note**: The arguments and options enclosed in square brackets are optional.